 Donizetti La Favorite opera to a libretto by Alphonse Royer and Gustave Vaëz.
 Directed 2014 by Vincent Boussard at the Théâtre du Capitole de Toulouse.
 Stars Kate Aldrich (Léonor de Guzmán), Yijie Shi (Fernand), Ludovic Tézier (Alphonse XI, King of Castile), Giovanni Furlanetto (Balthazar), Marie-Bénédicte Souquet (Inès), Alain Gabriel (Don Gaspar), and Dongjin Ahn (A Lord).
 Extras: Éric Afergan, Margo Becz, Evelyne Capot, Joël Capot, Céline Chemin, Sylvie Clanet, Yannick Dubuisson, Valérie Habermann, Patrick Joseph, Antonio Scarano, Joël Sitbon, and Corinne Vrignon.
 Antonello Allemandi conducts the Orchestre National du Capitole de Toulouse and the Choeur du Capitole de Toulouse (Chorus Master Alfonso Caiani).
 Set design by Vincent Lemaire; costume design by Christian Lacroix; lighting design by Guido Levi.
-Directed for TV and video by Olivier Simonnet; audio production by Philippe Engel; TV production by Pierre Moitron; Executive Producers were Sabrina Azoulay and Jean-François Boyer.
+Directed for TV by Olivier Simonnet.
+Audio Producer was Philippe Engel; TV Producer was Pierre Moitron; Executive Producers were Sabrina Azoulay and Jean-François Boyer.
 Released 2015, disc has 5.1 dts-HD Master Audio sound.
 Grade: A-

-Let's start this review with a comment from confrère John Aitken:
+Let's start this review with a comment from Wonk John Aitken:

 The cast in this production of La Favorite is a fine one headed by Kate Aldrich as Léonor, the "favorite" of the title, Yijie Shi as Fernand, and Ludovic Tézier as Alphonse XI, King of Castile.
 There is much to enjoy here.
 The production has costumes by the renowned couture designer Christian Lacroix.
 He chooses very strong opposing colours for the ladies, lime green, red and pink, etc. The men are mostly in black.
 Overall the designs work well, although in the full glare of Blu-ray, some of the costumes look distinctly unfinished --- perhaps this was meant!
 At any rate the production is fairly simple, sumptuous to look at, and directed in a very straightforward staging which helps the piece along.